 You are permitted to keep some or all of the deposit to cover any damages caused beyond normal wear and tear or to pay outstanding utility charges or rent.

-How To Conduct an Eviction Record Search in Minnesota
+How To Conduct an Eviction Record Search

 Part of the background check should include looking at the applicant’s past eviction records.
-You can do this in several ways.
+You can do this in several ways:

 - Perform a public records search on Minnesota Court Records Online (MCRO).
 You can search using the person’s name for any court documents dated after July 1, 2015.